Swati Lathia

 • Features of E-Wallets

-• Credit card, debit card, bank account, and cryptocurrency information can all be stored in e-wallets for use as payment methods.
+• Storage of Payment Methods: Credit card, debit card, bank account, and cryptocurrency information can all be stored in e-wallets for use as payment methods.

-• You no longer need to carry real cards or cash because users may pay using their laptops, tablets, or cellphones at anytime, anyplace.
+• Convenience: You no longer need to carry real cards or cash because users may pay using their laptops, tablets, or cellphones at anytime, anyplace.

-• E-wallets secure customers’ financial information with advanced security features like tokenization, encryption, and biometric identification (facial recognition, fingerprint).
+• Security: E-wallets secure customers’ financial information with advanced security features like tokenization, encryption, and biometric identification (facial recognition, fingerprint).

-• To increase their usability and value to customers, a lot of e-wallets come with extra features including peer-to-peer (P2P) transfers, bill payment, ticket booking, loyalty programs, and other functions.
+• Integration with Other Services: To increase their usability and value to customers, a lot of e-wallets come with extra features including peer-to-peer (P2P) transfers, bill payment, ticket booking, loyalty programs, and other functions.

 • How E-Wallets Work as a Mode of Digital Payment